Joanna Connor: Slide Guitar and Chicago Blues!

 GG: Good!
 I’ll catch up with you then!

 Here's hoping!
 Joanna's album, 4801 South Indiana Avenue, is out now wherever you get your music.
-Keep an eye out on the official Joanna Connor website for news about upcoming events.
 We'd like to thank Joanna for giving up so many great bits of advice, and also to Peter Noble for putting us in touch.